halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-permanent-placement.md

+## Permanent Placement Setup
-2.2 Permanent Placement SetupPermanent Placement records are setup within the Placement Entry area of the Labour Hire module.
-The following FastTabs are used when creating a new Permanent Placement record;
+Permanent Placement records are setup within the Placement Entry area of the Labour Hire module.
+The following FastTabs are used when creating a new Permanent Placement record:
+- Client (Customer) FastTab
-• Client (Customer) FastTab• Perm Placement FastTab
+- Perm Placement FastTab

-Upon transferring data from this area, the following records are created within various areas of Dynamics NAV;
+Upon transferring data from this area, the following records are created within various areas of Dynamics NAV:
+- Resource Card
+- Job Card
+- Job Placement Fee
+- Customer Card

-• Resource Card• Job Card• Job Placement Fee• Customer Card To setup a Permanent Placement record within Placement Entry, go to the following menu:
+To setup a Permanent Placement record within Placement Entry, go to the following menu:
-Departments/Labour Hire/Candidate Processing/Placement Entry
+*Departments/Labour Hire/Candidate Processing/Placement Entry*

-To create a new record, select the “New” icon on the Home ribbon.2.2.1 “New – Placement Entry” window
+To create a new record, select the “New” icon on the Home ribbon.

+## New – Placement Entry window

 Field Name DescriptionCLIENT FASTTAB Customer No. From the “ArrowDown” button, select the customer No. from the Customer List.If the Customer exists within the list, then the following fields will be available for editing, otherwise to create a new customer you will need to complete the following fields.Name This field is used to record the Customer’s name.
 Name 2 This field is used to record the Customer’s Name if the first field is not long enough to record the Customer’s full name.A.B.N This field is used to record the Customer’s Australian Business Number (A.B.N)Address This field is used to record the physical address of the Customer.Address 2 This field is used to record the additional address information for the Customer if the first field is not long enough to record the Customer’s address.City From the “ArrowDown” button, select the City.Post Code From the “ArrowDown” button, select the Post Code.If you select the “City” first, the Post Code will populate from the Post Code table.Country From the “ArrowDown” button, select the Country code.Contact No. This field is used to record the phone number of the Contact of the Customer.Contact This field is used to record the Contact’s Name of the Customer.Phone No. This field is used to record the Customer’s Phone No.Fax No. This field is used to record the Customer’s Fax No.E-Mail: This field is used to record the Customer’s E-Mail address.Contract Invoice DetailsBill-to-Customer No. This field is populated if this customer transactions are being billed to another Customer.An example of where this is implemented is when a Customer has multiple locations and they are setup as separate customers, however their invoicing and other statements are sent to a Head Office.Payment Terms Code This field is used to record the Payment Terms.Customer Invoicing Frequency This field is used to record the frequency in which the customer is invoiced.
 The following options are available;• Weekly • Fortnightly• Semi-Monthly• Calendar Month• 4 Week MonthInvoice/Cr.
 Format Code From the “ArrowDown” button, select the Invoice/Cr.
 Format CodeJob Invoice Consolidation Type This field determines how the Job transactional lines are consolidated on an invoice for this Customer.
 The options available are;• Bill-to Customer No. + Sell-to Customer No.• Bill-to Customer No.Cust.
 Contact Job Title This field is used to record the Job Title of the Customer ContactPerm.
 Invoice/Cr.
 Format Code This field is used to record the Permanent Placement Invoice format.
 From the “ArrowDown” button, select the appropriate code.Perm Placement Payment Terms This field is used to record the Permanent Placement Payment Terms.
 From the “ArrowDown” button, select the appropriate code.
 Once the Client FastTab is completed, select the Perm Placement FastTab.